YiHZ1989/BootcampTask1/README.md

 ## Submission
 I am required to submit the following for review:
-The URL of the deployed application.
-The URL of the GitHub repository.
+The URL of the deployed application: https://yihz1989.github.io/BootcampTask1/ The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.